ppauel/typescript-discord-bot/src/interactions/select_menus/README.md

 # Select Menus
-[Select menus](https://discordjs.guide/message-components/select-menus.html) are a [message component](https://discordjs.guide/message-components/interactions.html#responding-to-component-interactions) interaction that creats a dropdown allowing the user to select one or more items in the menu.
+[Select menus](https://discordjs.guide/message-components/select-menus.html) are a [message component](https://discordjs.guide/message-components/interactions.html#responding-to-component-interactions) interaction that creates a dropdown allowing the user to select one or more items in the menu.

 ### Types
 The main type of select menu is a `String` select menu how ever Discord allows for four Auto-populating types